SableRaf/dynamite_juggle/README.txt

-DISCLAIMER: The creators of Dynamite Juggle are not liable for an injury to, or death of, a player resulting from the inherent risk of using high explosive materials for recreationnal purpose.
+DISCLAIMER: The creators of Dynamite Juggle are not liable for an injury to, or death of, a player resulting from the inherent risk of using high explosive materials for recreational purpose.

 PS Move Api By Thomas Perl: http://thp.io/2010/psmove/ Sound effects made with Bfxr: http://www.bfxr.net/

-Many thanks to Douglas Wilson and his great game JS Joust: www.jsjoust.com
+Many thanks to Douglas Wilson* for his inspiration.

+* If you don't know him yet, you should see his masterpiece: JS Joust (www.jsjoust.com)